 How to use DAREBEE recipes

-All recipes in the DAREBEE database give you three portion sizes: small, medium and large.
+All recipes in the DAREBEE database give you three portion sizes: micromeal, regular and double.

-- You are trying to reduce your body fat percentage and your daily caloric intake in general;
+- You are trying to reduce your body fat %;

 - You had a large meal earlier in the day and don't feel like eating a lot;